nopnop2002/Raspberry-W25Q64/README.md

 |W25Q64|8M|0x7FFFFF|2048|256|128|EF-40-17|
 |W25Q128|16M|0xFFFFFF|4096|512|256|EF-40-18|

-The letters BV, CV, FV, and JV in the mark after the volume number indicate operating parameters.
+The letters after the volume number indicate operating parameters.
 For example W25Q64BV, W25Q64CV, W25Q64FV, W25Q64JV are all the same 8 MB flash drives, but with different maximum frequencies and speeds.
 In theory you could replace slow with fast, but the other way around might not work.
 - BV: 80MHz  clock operation